-2014-15 Course-Embedded Assessment Analysis
+2015-16 Course-Embedded Assessment Analysis

 Analysis of the data at hand focuses on two primary areas for each outcome: the percentage of increase from pre-test to post-test and the magnitude of the post-test percentage.
-Percentage improvements range from 42.1% on outcome 2 to 48.1% on outcome 4.
-Four of the outcomes showed percentage growth above 40%, which is a significant indicator of student learning.
-Outcome 4 improved from 17.6% last year to 48.1% growth this year.
-With the help of faculty, the Assessment of Student Learning Committee revised the General Education Outcomes.
-These revisions may have attributed to a better assessment of student learning in the outcomes.
-These revisions could lead to a better match of courses assessing the outcomes and thus affect the post-test percentages for each outcome.
+Percentage improvements range from 39.7% on outcome 4 to 47.8% on outcome 1.
+Four of the outcomes showed percentage growth at or above 40%.

 A review of the post-assessment percentages may provide a clearer understanding of how much students have learned from the start of the semester to the end.
 Overall, the post-assessment results seem satisfactory.
-The post-assessment range of scores from 72.2% to 78.3% substantiate that student learning occurred based on the General Education Outcomes.
+The post-assessment range of scores from 70.2% to 79.7% substantiate that student learning occurred based on the General Education Outcomes.
 All of the post-test percentages were above the 60% threshold typically considered passing in letter grade assessments.
 All four were above the 70% mark.
 Analysis of previous data resulted in the revision of the General Education Outcomes.
-The members of the Assessment of Student Learning Committee led faculty this year to match course outcomes to the revised General Education Outcomes for better assessment of these goals.
 The Assessment of Student Learning Committee will also establish minimum thresholds for the achievement of General Education Outcomes.
 Specifically, goals and minimum standards should be set for both the expected percentage increases pre- to post-test and for the magnitude of post-test percentage.
 Additionally, mechanisms for focused, long-term improvement when thresholds are not met will be established.